Zeekerss

-Zeekerss (born 2002 or 2003) is an American video game developer who is best known for his work on Lethal Company.
+Zeekerss (born March 2, 2002) is an American video game developer who is best known for his work on Lethal Company.
 He began developing games on Roblox, prior to working on games for the Windows platform.

 Career

 Zeekerss began his game development career on the online video game platform Roblox in 2012.
 He then began creating games for Itch.io and Steam.
 He released It Steals, his first game on Steam, in July 2020.
 It is a single-player horror game that was also released on Itch.io for $5.
 He released The Upturned, a comedy horror game, in March 2022.

 Lethal Company

 On October 23, 2023, Zeekerss released Lethal Company in early access.
 The first-person horror game was an immediate success, becoming one of the most successful games of 2023.
 Zeekerss first announced the game on his Patreon in 2022.
 In August 2023, he began small playtests of the game, before its eventual release in October.
 By March 2024, the game had sold an estimated 9.4 million copies.
 He continued to update the game, with one major update introducing vehicles to the game.
 After the release of R.E.P.O., a game described as similar to Lethal Company, Zeekerss stated that he was inspired to continue work on the game.
 He released the update, version 70, in June 2025.